-S. DRESS CODE
+R. DRESS CODE

 Students are expected to use good judgment in the selection of clothes, styles, and appearance for the classroom.
-A WCC-issued name tag should be worn at all times in class, lab, and clinical as indicated.
-Chewing gum, smoking, eating, and drinking are not permitted in the classroom, lab, or clinical area except in designated areas.
-Students are to dress in a professional manner any time they are representing the school.
+A WCC-issued nametag should be worn at all times in class, lab, and clinical as indicated.
+Chewing gum, eating, and drinking are permitted in the designated areas in the clinical setting.
+Students are to dress in a professional manner any time they are representing the school and Nursing Department.
+Nursing faculty reserve the right to ask a student to correct their attire/professional appearance at their discretion.
 The following guidelines shall govern appearance and behavior:

-- 1. When collecting data for pre-clinical assignments, a clean, unwrinkled lab coat and name tags (agency identification) are to be worn over acceptable street clothes.
-Unaccepted apparel for pre-clinical assignments would include but may not be limited to the following:
+- When collecting data for pre-clinical assignments, a clean, unwrinkled nursing jacket and name tags (agency identification) are to be worn over acceptable street clothes.
+Unacceptable apparel for pre-clinical assignments includes, but is not be limited to: - Jeans - Shorts, skorts, or capris - Pants or trousers that are not full or ankle length - Skirts more than slightly above the knee or which have high slits - Shirts revealing necklines, bare midriff tops, strapless, spaghetti straps, shoulder-exposing, halter, tube, backless, tank tops and bearing any kind of unauthorized messages - See-through or excessively tight clothing - Attire that exposes cleavage - Hats - Flip flops, slippers, excessively high-heeled shoes (no greater than 3", sandals, open-toed shoes and crocs with holes) - 2.
+The student uniform is to be worn for clinical experience, as well as simulation experiences, and as directed by faculty (See Appendix F for uniform requirements).

-- Jeans

-- Shorts

-- Mini skirts

-- Bare midriff, strapless, halter, tube, backless, and tank tops

-- See-through or excessively tight clothing

-- Attire that exposes cleavage

-- Flip flops/open-toed shoes

-- 2. The student uniform is to be worn for clinical experience as well as simulation experiences and as directed by faculty (See Appendix F for uniform requirements).